-Objectives and key results
+Objectives and Key Results

-Objectives and key results (short OKR) is a framework for defining, but also tracking and reviewing objectives and their outcomes (Limited, 2020).
-It is an agile management method that focusses on objectives, to which measurable results (key results) are assigned.
-OKR is a simple and effective method of setting goals, synchronizing them and making successes measurable.
-Being first published by an Intel manager in 1983 (Grove, 1983), the OKR framework is used today by several of the most successful organizations in the technology sector, for example, Google, LinkedIn, Twitter, Uber, and Microsoft.
+Objectives and key results (short OKR) is a framework for defining but also tracking and reviewing objectives and their outcomes (Limited, 2020).
+It is an agile management method that focuses on objectives, to which measurable results (key results) are assigned.
+OKR is a simple and effective method of setting goals, synchronizing them, and making successes measurable.
+First published by an Intel manager in 1983 (Grove, 1983), the OKR framework is used today by several of the most successful organizations in the technology sector, including Google, LinkedIn, Twitter, Uber, and Microsoft.
 Larry Page, co-founder of Google, states: “OKRs have helped lead us to 10x growth, many times over.
-They’ve helped make our crazily bold mission of 'organizing the world’s information' perhaps even achievable.
-They've kept me and the rest of the company on time and on track when it mattered the most.”
-(Doerr, 2018, preface).
+They’ve helped make our crazily bold mission of ‘organizing the world’s information’ perhaps even achievable.
+They’ve kept me and the rest of the company on time and on track when it mattered the most” (Doerr, 2018, preface).

-The focus of the OKR framework is a three-month, iterative process during which goals and associated key results are defined and their success is reviewed.
-Goals are formulated at all company levels and are derived hierarchically along the company structure, based on a common vision, via the managing director, the team leader and the individual employee.
+The focus of the OKR framework is a three-month iterative process, during which goals and associated key results are defined and their success is reviewed.
+Goals are formulated at all company levels and are derived hierarchically along the company structure, based on a common vision, via the managing director, the team leader, and the individual employee.
 The goals of the individual employees and teams are not prescribed but are based on the respective overarching goals and are developed directly in the team or by the employee.
 The resulting artifact is a company-wide overview of goals that can be viewed by every employee.
-Moreover, results or outcomes can be review against these goals.
+Moreover, results or outcomes can be reviewed against these goals.

 OKR is a method that “is focused on defining strategic objectives and their outcomes and tracking both to see that they are achieved” (Limited, 2020, p.
 136).
-Thus, OKR can be applied to any forms of strategy.
+Thus, OKR can be applied to any form of strategy.
 In our case, IT executives can utilize OKR to monitor the ongoing performance of the IT strategy.
 Specifically, OKR unfolds its potential “when the data is hard to collect, or when there are no clear links between actions and results” (Limited, 2020, p.
 136).

-According to Google OKR playbook, objectives express that “what” of the endeavor, in our case, of the IT strategy.
-Google defined that OKR objectives “express goals and intents; are aggressive yet realistic; must be tangible, objective, and unambiguous; should be obvious to a rational observer whether an objective has been achieved.”
-(Google, 2018, p.
+According to the Google OKR playbook, objectives express the “what” of the endeavor, in our case, of the IT strategy.
+Google states that OKR objectives “express goals and intents; are aggressive yet realistic; must be tangible, objective, and unambiguous; should be obvious to a rational observer whether an objective has been achieved” (Google, 2018, p.
 3).
 Moreover, the successful attainment of an objective must deliver clear business value for the organization.

-Derived from the objectives, key results represent the “how”, in our case, the measures how to achieve the strategic goals of the IT strategy.
+Derived from the objectives, key results represent the “how,” in our case, the measures how to achieve the strategic goals of the IT strategy.
 According to Google, key results in OKR “express measurable milestones which, if achieved, will advance objective(s) in a useful manner to their constituents; must describe outcomes, not activities […]; must include evidence of completion.
 This evidence must be available, credible, and easily discoverable.
 Examples of evidence include change lists, links to docs […]” (Google, 2018, p.
 3).

 Objectives and key results are reviewed on a short time period (objectives are reviewed monthly or quarterly; progress is reviewed weekly).
 This method enables an organization to rapidly react to any kind of changes.
-It is vital not to neglect the change effort that the implementation of OKRs as new management tool poses to an organization, as it changes how individuals work and teams collaborate (from outputs to outcomes).
+It is vital not to neglect the change effort that the implementation of OKRs as a new management tool poses to an organization, as it changes how individuals work and teams collaborate (from outputs to outcomes).
 All objectives that are defined in the OKR context should be derived from higher strategic objectives (for example, the IT vision).

 Results